manhtdxxx/batch-pipeline-via-lakehouse/README.md

 python data/_get_all_data.py
 ```

 > ⚠️ Note: This approach is not ideal because it requires an intermediate CSV.
 The data is first written to a file, then Spark reads the CSV to load it into the lakehouse.
+You have to download Python 3.10+ on your local machine to run it

 A more efficient approach would be to fetch data directly from the API and write it to the lakehouse without saving a CSV.
-However, our current Spark image uses Python 3.8, while vnstock requires Python 3.10+.
+However, our current Spark image uses Python 3.8, while `vnstock` requires Python 3.10+.
 To fetch data directly in Spark using `vnstock`, we would need to rebuild the Spark image with Python 3.10 or higher.

 ### Step 2: Initializing Schema in Lakehouse using Trino